 A distinctive feature of our doctoral program is that our students gain a thorough grounding in a “focal” discipline.
-This is achieved by having each student complete the full requirements for a doctoral degree through another department at the University of Oregon.
+This is achieved by having each student complete requirements for a doctoral degree through another department at the University of Oregon.
 The result is that our graduates are fully trained in the methods and knowledge-base of the “focal” discipline and can pursue employment either in that field or in an interdisciplinary setting.

 In principle, any department at the University of Oregon that offers the doctoral degree may be proposed as a focal department.
 (A list of graduate programs on our campus may be consulted here.)
-In recent years, we have admitted students with focal departments of Economics, English, Geography, Philosophy, Psychology, and Sociology.
+In recent years, we have admitted students with focal departments of Biology, Economics, English, Geography, Philosophy, Psychology, and Sociology.
 We encourage interested applicants to consider other opportunities as well.

 Since admission to our doctoral program is contingent on admission to the focal department, applicants should consider whether they have the appropriate background to pursue doctoral work in the focal department.
 In some cases, focal departments require specific degrees at the bachelors or master’s levels for admission, and some also require additional documentation as part of the application process.
 Strong academic preparation in the focal area is the expectation for all applicants.
-Prospective applicants should consult with the Graduate Director in their proposed focal departments early in the process to be sure that they have met all necessary requirements.
+Prospective applicants should consult with the Graduate Director or Graduate Studies Coordinator in their proposed focal departments early in the process to be sure that they have met all necessary requirements.